apache/trafficserver/example/secure_link/readme.txt

-The secure-link plugin allows Traffic Server to protect resources by verifying checksum value passed in the request and computed for the request.
+The secure_link plugin allows Traffic Server to protect resources by verifying checksum value passed in the request and computed for the request.
 Checksum is the md5 digest of concatenation of several params:
   [secret] + [Client IP Address] + [HTTP Query Path] + [expire]